An out of the ordinary weekend in Whanganui

 For more information, call (06) 343 9148 or email lyledanralph@gmail.com.

-Hidden behind State Highway 1 in Mangaweka sits the Mangaweka Broadway Road.
+Hidden behind State Highway 1 in Mangaweka sits the Mangaweka Broadway Rd.

 With a population of 90, it puts the small-town in small-town New Zealand.

-Stop off at The Dukes Roadhouse for a meal or just go to a drive-by of the buildings, Mangaweka Broadway Road is a hidden treasure of New Zealand historic buildings.
+Stop off at The Dukes Roadhouse for a meal or just go to a drive-by of the buildings, Mangaweka Broadway Rd is a hidden treasure of New Zealand historic buildings.

 Makotuku Track

-If a one street drive-by isn't enough, perhaps the 4.1 km Makotuku Track in Raetihi is for you.
+If a one street drive-by isn't enough, perhaps try the 4.1km Makotuku Track in Raetihi.
 The walkway was built in 2019, starting near the bridge on the Raetihi-Ohakune Rd and extends as far as the wastewater ponds along State Highway 4.

 The walk includes two loops that take in beautiful pieces of bush, engulfing you in native plants and bird song.